marguspollm/cgi_task_2026/README.md

 ### **Prequsites made:**

-- Each reservation books a table for 2 hours
+- Each reservation reserves a table for 2 hours
 - The restaurant is open 24/7

 ### Notes